blue-jay/blue-jay.github.io.hugo/content/assets/index.md

-The **dynamic** folder contains the Syntactically Awesome Style Sheets (SASS), individual JavaScript files, and a large PNG image which is used to generate favicons for different platforms like Android, iPhone, etc. The dynamic folder holds some of the assets required to generate the assets in the **static** folder. *This is the folder you want to make your changes.*
+The **dynamic** folder contains the Syntactically Awesome Style Sheets (SASS), individual JavaScript files, and a large PNG image which is used to generate favicons for different platforms like Android, iPhone, etc. *This is the folder in which you want to make your changes.* The dynamic folder holds some of the assets required to generate the assets in the **static** folder.

 The **static** folder contains the minified CSS and JavaScript as well as the generated favicons.
 The **static** folder is designed to be served up